How to Fix Steam Not Working on Windows 10

 - Restart Your Computer

 - End Steam Processes Using Task Manager

 - Update Your Windows

 - Temporarily Disable Your Antivirus

 - Check Your Hard Drive for Errors

 - Run Memory Diagnostic Tool

-- Video Showing How To Fix Steam In Windows 10
+- Video Showing How to Fix Steam Not Opening on Windows 10

 Restart Your Computer